Areas of Concentration: Transportation, Engineering Management, and Humanitarian Disaster Management

 · Evidence of English language proficiency may be required of English as secondary language students

-In unusual circumstances, exceptions may be made to these criteria at the discretion of the Dean of Graduate Studies.
+In unusual circumstances, exceptions may be made to these criteria at the discretion of the Associate Vice President of Academic Affairs.

 These and other CSU admissions requirements are subject to change as policies are revised and laws are amended.
 The CSU website www.calstate.edu is a good source of the most up-to-date information.